manpreet2000/manpreet2000/README.md

  **Here's what you need to know**

-- 👨🏽‍💻 I’m currently working on AMM based Decentralized Exchange;
+- 👨🏽‍💻 I’m currently working on building SaaS using AI;
+- ✨ My recent SaaS is [@TabRizz](https://www.tabrizz.com/).
-- 🌱 I’m currently learning ReactJs, NESTjs and web3 development;
+- 🌱 I’m currently learning scalable backend system design and Kubernetes.
 - 🤔 I’m getting along with Data Structures and Algorithms 😭;
 - 💬 Ask me about anything, I am happy to help;
 - ⚡️  I like to code in JavaScript, Python and Java;